elizhyu/elizhyu.github.io/low-birth-rate-problem-of-japan.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 **Migration Policy.** Migration is a good solution to the low birth rate problem.
 In first place, it can increase the overall population of Japan and provide more newborns.
 Also, it provides labor force that can help with the labor shortage and economic recovery.
 However, Japan is a country that doesn’t welcome migration.
 The current law of Japan is super strict on migration and lots of differences are made in law between dealing with domestic people and migrants.
 So, while US is using migration to solve its population problem significantly, Japan’s refusal on migration just worsen its low birth rate problem.

-# Conclusion
+# CONCLUSION

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 In order to solve or at least optimize the low birth rate problem, three ways of action can be taken based on its causes, social, economic, and political.
 For social issues, nothing can be done about it in short term.
 They are rooted so deep into the society that even in long term they are hard to be changed, and even being changed they can easily get into another undesired state.
 For economic problems, Japan government is currently focusing on it, which has already done a good job on recovering the economy a lot and will have more improvements.
 For political difficulties, they are as hard to be changed as social issues, and a reckless policy can make the problem even worse.
 No matter what kind of action is taken in order to solve the low birth rate problem, the complexity of the causes of such problem and the consequence of reckless moves should always be considered thoroughly.

-# References
+# REFERENCE

 COLLIS, W. (2017, November 17).
 Why Japan's low birth rate makes economic sense.